Site Automation

 Lower Operating Cost

 The system is fully automated, relies less on other machinery chains, and reduces labour dependency.
 The main operating costs are electricity and blade wear only.
-This compresses the operating cost structure of stone extraction.

 Electrical Cost